 What else is in the guide?

 You need to be aware that if common ways are not adequately protected from the effects from a fire.
-From individual dwellings and this is a negligent/inaction by individual tenants/owners who have failed in their duty.
+Individual dwellings and negligent/inaction by individual tenants/owners.
+If they fail to carry out their duty in relation to the fire.
 It is an offence in Article 32(1)(a) of the order which can be punishable in a criminal court.
-Or if the failure to carry out duty is demonstrable as a joint failure i.e. the managing agent they can also be found culpable under Article 32(10)
+Or if the failure to carry out duty is demonstrable as a joint failure.
+This is where the managing agent they can also be found culpable under Article 32(10).

 For instance, in Leicester a landlord was sentenced to eight months in prison for ignoring fire regulations.
-He was lucky because he had ignored fire risks but no one had died and he was warned if they had he would be spending a lot longer in prison.
+He was lucky because he had ignored fire risks, but no one had died.
+He was warned if they had he would be spending a lot longer in prison.
 This is how important it is.

-They will also include lighting of escape routes which need to come on when there is a fire and these need to be battery operated back up.
-It needs to show the emergency escape route for lighting and any firefighting equipment that is required.
-There are various items in relation to water suppressing and fire safety signs together with the floor coverings and a whole host of items that it lays out.
+They will also include lighting of escape routes.
+These need to come on when there is a fire.
+It needs to show the emergency escape route for lighting.
+Also, any firefighting equipment that is necessary.
+There are various items in relation to water suppressing.
+However, fire safety signs together with the floor coverings and a whole host of items that it lays out.

 Are there different types of fire alarm systems?

 There are different types of fire alarms such as battery operated as well as automatic fire detection.
 Warning systems under BS5839: Part 1 section 6

 These contains various recommendations for routine testing as well as lays out the different grades as follows: –